Retirement is a time for relaxation and enjoying the fruits of your hard work.

 *Note: These are general document requirements; availability and requirements may vary based on each lender’s policies.

-Preparing these documents ahead of time can make it easier and quicker when applying for equity release with Nottingham Building Society as they will eliminate potential delays caused by missing paperwork or errors in documentation.
+Preparing these documents ahead of time can make it easier and quicker when applying for equity release with Nottingham Building Society as they will eliminate potential delays caused by missing paperwork or.

 Remember, obtaining independent financial advice is crucial before making any decisions about equity release schemes; therefore, financial experts across UK self-regulatory bodies highly recommend obtaining sound professional advice from an independent party.